bbertolani/gympoint/readme.md

 ## Acknowledgments

-* Hat tip to anyone whose code was used
-* Inspiration
-* etc
+* [Trello Board](https://trello.com/b/fJQRXr9W/bootcamp-rocketseat) with all task used to create this project.
+* Thanks for all members of [Rocketseat](https://rocketseat.com.br/)